Preparing for Public Safety Power Shutoffs

 - In the event of an emergency, we can provide you with timely information.
 Be sure to update your contact information:

-- My Water Report (Note: If this is your first time using My Water Report, you may need to register.)
+- My Water Report (Note: If you're new to My Water Report, you'll need to create an account.)